콘텐츠로 이동

 Note over P,V: Repeat 100 times → soundness: 2^(-100)\nVerifier learns nothing about x\n(any r,s,c triple is simulatable)

-13. Key Exchange Summary: What Actually Happens in Every HTTPS Connection
+13. Key Exchange Summary: A Representative TLS 1.3 HTTPS Connection

 flowchart LR